danko-david/uartbus/README.md

 - lightweight RPC library for microcontrollers,
 - bus connector for computers,
-- so called "host program" that implements common functionalities and manages application upload into the microcontoller.
+- so called "host program" that implements common functionalities and manages application upload into the microcontroller.
-- a utility to connect softwares to the bus (throught bus connector)
+- a utility to connect softwares to the bus (through bus connector)
 - a higher level representation of bus devices (implemented in java)